Advancement via Individual Determination (AVID)

 - Empower students with critical college preparatory skills

 AVID is offered in the district's middle schools and the three comprehensive high schools as an elective course, through an application and selection process.
-Students learn organizational and study skills, work on critical thinking and ask probing questions, receive academic help from peers and college tutors, and participate in enrichment and motivational activities that make college attainable.
-AVID students will visit college campuses several times each year to explore the different type of campuses and develop a sense of what they want from their own college experience.
+Students learn organizational and study skills, work on critical thinking and ask probing questions, receive academic help from peers and college tutors, and take part in enrichment and motivational activities that make college attainable.
+AVID students will visit college campuses several times each year to explore the different campuses and develop a sense of what they want from their own college experience.

 Where is AVID?

 AVID is implemented in over 7,000 schools in 47 states across the U.S., plus schools in the Department of Defense Education, Canada, and Australia.
 AVID impacts over 2 million students in grades K–12 and 62 postsecondary institutions.

 Oakland Middle School

 Smithton Middle School

 For more information about AVID, you can visit AVID online.